Bill Elwell, CCISM

 He became a Licensed Local Pastor in the United Methodist Church in 2000.
 As a seminary trained local pastor, chaplain, and first responder in Vermont and eastern NY he has provided trauma informed spiritual and emotional care to individuals, families, churches, community organizations, and businesses in a variety of ways.
 As a state faith based disaster recovery leader for ten years he has had the chance to coordinate the care of responders and community members in larger scale events.

 Bill lives in Bristol, Vermont with his wife Carrie.
-Their two sons Will and Nic, live with them, and a daughter, Ali lives in Washington, D.C.
+Their two sons Will and Nic, live with them, and a daughter, Ali lives in Washington, D.C with her husband Nick.